DerYokoya/Telegram-Trivia-Bot/README.md

 ## How it works

-The bot uses [OpenRouter](https://openrouter.ai) to generate fresh trivia questions on demand.
+You pick a topic, question count, and difficulty.
+The bot calls [OpenRouter](https://openrouter.ai) to generate fresh questions on the spot.
+Scores factor in accuracy, difficulty, and response speed, then, if the user allows it, feed into a global leaderboard and per-category rankings.

 ## Setup